aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

 ___
 #### Input data

-* Input DWI: node containing the diffusion weighted volume on which the tractography algorithm will be applied. (*MANDATORY*)
+* **Input DWI**: node containing the diffusion weighted volume on which the tractography algorithm will be applied. (*MANDATORY*)

-* Input LabelMap: The initial seed points search zone, that will eventually be propagated until all the fibers are tracked down in their entire lengths.
+* **Input LabelMap**: The initial seed points search zone, that will eventually be propagated until all the fibers are tracked down in their entire lengths.
 In the situation the searched output is a whole-pelvis tractogram this field must correspond to a node with a body mask.
 For ROI-based tractogram two options are available: Standard LabelMap (*default*) and Binary Mask.